Eco Living Display Centre

 Come and visit us at the Eco Living Display Centre at the Briars in Mt Martha.

-Opening hours: 1-4pm Fridays and the 1st Saturday of every month 9am – 1pm.
+Usual opening hours (outside of lockdown): 1-4pm Fridays and the 1st Saturday of every month 9am – 1pm.
 Free entry!

 The Eco Living Display Centre, located at the Briars Mt Martha, displays a range of energy and water saving to help visitors understand: